Kunal1198/Analyzing-Google-and-IOS-Apps/README.md

 # Analyzing-Google-and-IOS-Apps

-Our aim in this project is to find mobile app profiles that are profitable for the App Store and Google Play markets.
+The aim of this project is to find mobile app profiles that are profitable for the App Store and Google Play markets.

 Google Play Apps: 10,000+ samples of data.